philcali/robot-vision/README.md

 - Very rarely in testing, I found that keyboard inputs would _stick_.
 The only way to fix this at the moment, is to re-run `rvc` with the `-c` or `--clear-keys` flag.
 - Dual monitor support does not currently work, but should be easy enough to add.
+- Screen capturing can be really slow; plan to multi-thread this process
 - No way to control the quality or scale from the client

 ## TODO's